somewhatabstract/checksync/CONTRIBUTING.md

 #### Automated

-To ensure code quality, we use prettier, flow, eslint, and jest.
+To ensure code quality, we use prettier, TypeScript, eslint, and jest.
 These are all executed when you submit a pull request to ensure contributions meet our code quality standards.

 To execute these operations outside of a pull request, you can use `yarn`.

-- `yarn flow`
+- `yarn typecheck`
 - `yarn lint`
 - `yarn test` (or `yarn test:integration` and `yarn test:unit` to run test categories separately)